-S7.11 Hawkesbury LGA Wide S7.11 Vineyard Contribution Plan
+S7.11 Hawkesbury LGA Wide S7.11 Vineyard Contribution Plan S7.12 Hawkesbury LGA Wide

 The LSPS communicates the long term land use strategy for the Hawkesbury LGA over a 20-year planning horizon.
-To realise this vision, a series of amendments to other Council plans which provide the delivery framework for Council's strategic planning will be required.
+To realise this vision, and to implement the actions of the LSPS, a series of amendments to other Council Plans and Policies are necessary.

-Future land use developments within the Hawkesbury LGA will ensure alignment with the Directions and Objectives of the Sydney Region Plan and Western City District Plan and be implemented through the Hawkesbury Local Strategic Planning Statement.
+Future land use developments within the Hawkesbury LGA will ensure alignment with the Directions and Objectives of the Greater Sydney Region Plan and Western City District Plan and be implemented through the Hawkesbury Local Strategic Planning Statement.